ngmcfarland/emily/brain/README.rst

 Nodes
 ~~~~~

-The "conversations" attribute in the brain file is a JSON object containing conversation nodes.
+The "conversations" attribute in the brain file is a JSON or YAML object containing conversation nodes.
 Each node has a unique key by which it is referenced.

 The values chosen for node keys are irrelevant save for the fact that they must be unique *within that brain file*.
 Randomly generated keys can be used, but it is recommended that logical key values be used for human readability.